pairshaped/curlingio-docs/docs/getting-started/faq.md

 5. Her son Jimmy logs into Curler I/O a month later to register for another league.
 6. During registration Jimmy sees and is able to use the curler profile that his mother created for him earlier.

+### One of our members registered for the wrong league

+Occasionally one of your members registered for the wrong league / product / competition.

+A common support request is "How do I move them to the correct league".
+Unfortunately you can't just swap the over because the league you want to move them to:

+* may have a different price.
+* may participate in different discounts.
+* may have different associated fees.

+While none of the above may be true for specific cases, the system doesn't currently have a way to know this (this is a feature we may add in the future).

+Depending on the status of the order there two ways to handle this:

+1. If the order has NOT been paid yet, you can simply either delete the order and have them resubmit or you can [send the order back to their cart](/docs/club-management/orders#sending-an-order-back-to-the-accounts-cart).
+Keep in mind that sending the order back to their cart is not an option if you were registering them using the club multicart login feature.
+2. If the order has been paid, then you'll want to issue a refund and have them resubmit their order.
+You can even do this on their behalf using the "Login as" feature to login under their account and submit the order for them.
+A good analogy to consider would be ordering the wrong item from Amazon or The Gap.
+You can't simply swap out the item being ordered once it's been paid for.